T

 Ask first

-A traditional soup made with kale, potatoes, onion, and often slices of chouriço (a type of smoked sausage).
-The chouriço is a meat product, and sometimes a little butter or lard is used in the base.
+A traditional soup made with kale, potatoes, onion, and often slices of chouriço (a smoked pork sausage).
+The sausage is the primary non-vegan component.

 Arroz de Marisco